 “When we send a message through SMS [short message service] or [WhatsApp], we can see when they are sent and when they are delivered.
 Our job is to guarantee [that the programs] are delivered, not just sent,” he said.

-“I don’t want bureaucracy that just keeps sending things.
-I want and I will enforce a bureaucracy that makes deliveries.”
+“I don’t want bureaucracy that keeps sending things.
+I want, and I will enforce a bureaucracy that makes deliveries.”

 Jokowi further warned that he could sack underperforming civil servants.

-In contrast to his resounding re-election victory in April, Sunday’s inauguration comes as Jokowi’s leadership has been sorely tested by a wave of crises.
+In contrast to his resounding re-election victory in April, Sunday’s inauguration comes as a wave of crises has sorely tested Jokowi’s leadership.